henriquesimoes/humpback/README.md

 late 1900s.
 After the humpback whale fishing was banned, and the species declared endangered, the population started to recover.
 However, the data of this recovery were still limited.
 In order to track the population dynamics, researchers use the whale’s fluke shape and markings to identify the individuals.
 But this process had to be done manually.
-In this sense, the Kaggle platform hosted a competition from Nov.
+To address this issue, the Kaggle platform hosted a competition from Nov.
 2018 to Feb.
 2019 where an automatic model should identify the whales by their tails.
-In this research project, we aimed at analyzing and reproducing the competition top solutions’ results, as well as at testing improvements that could be incorporated to the best solution.
+In our research project, we aimed at analyzing and reproducing the competition top solutions’ results, as well as at testing improvements that could be incorporated to the best solution.

 ## Repository Structure